AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-0-sp4.md

 ## Known issues

-Adobe has identified the following known issues for this release:
+Adobe has identified the following known issue for this release:

 - Native PDF publishing on Windows encounters failures when DITA content contains an external link that does not include the `scope` attribute.